 - Dip the flowers into the wax twice.

 - Now carefully hold the bloom for three minutes or so and let the wax set properly.
 You can keep the flowers upright by placing them into a glass.

 - Once you see that the wax has entirely set on the bloom, carry out the dipping process for the stems too.

-With the methods and steps mentioned above, your wish to have this bright and gorgeous wedding bouquet as memorabilia forever will be fulfilled.
+With the methods and steps mentioned above, preserving flowers to turn them into wedding keepsakes, and your wish to make your bright and gorgeous wedding bouquet a lasting memorabilia will be fulfilled.
 Apart from the fun-filled wedding photographers going through which you smile and get emotional as time flies, it is these little significant objects that manage to overwhelm you and add beauty to your house too.
 The wedding bouquets are thoughtfully arranged, so preserving them, indeed, becomes essential.
 Now that you have a pretty good idea of how to have these blooms with you forever, go and get started.

 Frequently Asked Questions

 What can I do with dead flowers from the wedding?